Types of Business Insurance

 |Do you serve customers in a public place or at your premises?||Yes||Public liability insurance|

-|Do you give advice in professional capacity||Yes||Professional indemnity insurance|
+|Do you give advice in a professional capacity?||Yes||Professional indemnity insurance|

-|Do you have staff working for you?||Yes||Workers compensation, Employee fraud or dishonesty insurance|
+|Do you have staff working for you?||Yes||Workers compensation, employee fraud or dishonesty insurance|

 |Do you have any specific things you need protected?||Yes, I have machinery||Machinery breakdown insurance, electronic equipment insurance.|

-|Do you do most of you business online?||Yes||Cyber liability insurance|
+|Do you do most of your business online?||Yes||Cyber liability insurance|

-The answers to questions such as these can give you an indication of where your main exposures are as a business and hence the kinds of business insurance you might need.
+The answers to questions such as these can give you an indication of where your main exposures are as a business and the kinds of business insurance you might need.